 Expand Vocabulary focuses on learning new and interesting vocabulary words.
 At SGES, we have a Word of the Week which is announced every morning, used in a sentence and then discussed throughout the day in classrooms.
-The Word of the Week this week is: ACCEPTANCE
+The Word of the Week this week is: FRANTIC

 We will send more information throughout the year as we introduce new strategies and help the students practice these strategies.
 Thank you for your support at home.